Tag Archive for: Bio-char

 Compost Feeds and Improves Your Soil

-Compost is one of the best mulches and soil amendments available, easiest ways to feed your garden soil and can (and should) be used instead of commercial chemical fertilizers.
-It is easily improved or customized for your specific garden conditions and best of all, compost is cheap.
-You can often make it without spending anything, or very little.
+Compost is one of the best mulches and soil amendments available.
+It is also one of the easiest ways to feed your garden soil and can (and should) be used instead of commercial chemical fertilizers.
+It can be easily improved or customized for your specific garden conditions, and best of all, compost is cheap.
+You can often make it without spending anything or very little.

-Using compost improves soil structure, texture, and aeration and increases the soil’s water-holding capacity, while at the same time improving its drainage.
-All you need are some feedstocks, moisture and time.
+Using compost improves soil structure, texture, and aeration and increases the soil’s water-holding capacity while improving its drainage.
+All you need are some feedstocks, moisture, and time.

 Compost loosens clay soils and helps sandy soils retain water.
 Adding compost improves soil fertility and stimulates healthy root development in plants.
-The organic matter in compost provides food for the microorganisms that digest and break down the matter, which keeps the soil in a healthy, balanced condition.
-Feeding of the microorganisms also makes foundational minerals more readily available to the plants such as nitrogen, potassium, phosphorus, boron, silicon, magnesium and trace elements.
-Well fed, properly produced compost applied to the garden soil can create a condition where few if any soil amendments will be needed.
+The organic matter in compost provides food for the microorganisms that digest and break down the matter, keeping the soil healthy and balanced.
+Feeding of the microorganisms also makes foundational minerals readily available to the plants, such as nitrogen, potassium, phosphorus, boron, silicon, magnesium, and trace elements.
+Well-fed, properly produced compost applied to the garden soil can create a condition where few soil amendments will be needed.

-For our discussion, we will assume a manure based compost, combined with leaves or straw for the close to ideal 25-30:1 ratio of carbon to nitrogen (C/N).
-Here are some examples the C/N ratio for common compost feedstocks-
+For our discussion, we will assume a manure-based compost combined with leaves or straw for the close to ideal 25-30:1 ratio of carbon to nitrogen (C/N).
+Here are some examples of the C/N ratio for common compost feedstocks-

 Compost Carbon/Nitrogen Ratios

-One of the common techniques of the Genetic Engineering industry is called “Stacking”, or combining several traits into one variety to try to achieve multiple benefits.
-I’m not sure if it works, but the same thought pattern can be applied to our compost, with results that don’t need to be studied for a decade or two to determine if they are indeed dangerous.
-We will be looking at and discussing several of these techniques, all of which can be “Stacked”, or combined to achieve greater benefits.
-Some of these techniques are common use in the garden and will have similar effects in the compost pile.
+One of the common techniques of the Genetic Engineering industry is called “Stacking,” or combining several traits into one variety to achieve multiple benefits.
+I’m unsure if it works, but the same thought pattern can be applied to our compost, with results that don’t need to be studied for a decade or two to determine if they are dangerous.
+We will be looking at and discussing several of these techniques, all of which can be “Stacked” or combined to achieve greater benefits.
+Some of these techniques are commonly used in the garden and will have similar effects in the compost pile.

 Ingredients That Boost Compost